riju18/Git-Commands/README.md

     ```

 + **Delete Commit from master & add that commit in particular branch**
-  + 1st : coppy the particular hash(6-7 chars or full)
+  + 1st : copy the particular hash(6-7 chars or full)
   + 2nd : goto desired branch

   ```